-Upper tail coverts: a single, almost semicircular row of feathers arising behind the oil gland close to the rectrices, covering the bases
+Upper tail coverts: a single, almost semicircular row of feathers arising behind the oil gland close to the rectrices, covering the bases of the latter.
+(Figs. 2J, 3C) These coverts may extend far beyond the rectrices, as in the Quetzal (Pharomacrus) and the Peacock (Pavo).

 Humeral pteryla: extending across the base of the wing on its dorsal side from the vicinity of the shoulder joint parallel to the lateral edge of the back feathering.
-(Fig. 43) It is bounded laterally by the wing coverts and tertiaries.
+(Fig. 4G) It is bounded laterally by the wing coverts and tertiaries.
 This area is also referred to as scapular.

 Flank: Feathering of the femoral (thigh) segment of the leg.
-(Fig.2G) It is bounded anterodorsally by the side, dorsally by the rump, ventrally by the belly, and may, in some positions of the leg, meet the lower breast.
+(Fig. 2G) It is bounded anterodorsally by the side, dorsally by the rump, ventrally by the belly, and may, in some positions of the leg, meet the lower breast.
 The area is usually continuous with the next.

-Leg(crural) feathering: the feathers covering the tibial (drumstick) portion of the leg.
-(Fig. 21) It includes the feathering, if present, of tarsus and toes.
+Leg (crural) feathering: the feathers covering the tibial (drumstick) portion of the leg.
+(Fig. 2I) It includes the feathering, if present, of tarsus and toes.
 In some groups even the lower part of the tibia is bare.